ethan-sorenson/slate/source/includes/_authentication.md

 	</div>
 </div>

-> To generate a token, use this code:
+> To retrieve a list of companies, use this code:

 ```shell
 curl POST "https://login.smartconnect.com/v1/companies"